Hurricane Bob

-Hurricane Bob was one of the costliest hurricanes in New England history.
+Hurricane Bob was one of the costliest tropical cyclones in New England history.
 The second named storm and first hurricane of the 1991 Atlantic hurricane season, Bob developed from an area of low pressure near The Bahamas on August 16.
 The depression steadily intensified, and became Tropical Storm Bob late on August 16.
 Bob curved north-northwestward as a tropical storm, but re-curved to the north-northeast after becoming a hurricane on August 17.
 As such, it brushed the Outer Banks of North Carolina on August 18 and August 19, and subsequently intensified into a major hurricane (Category 3 or greater on the Saffir–Simpson scale).
 After peaking in intensity with maximum sustained winds of 115 mph, Bob weakened slightly as it approached the coast of New England.

 Bob made landfall twice in Rhode Island as a Category 2 hurricane on August 19, first on Block Island and then in Newport.
 Upon doing so, it became the only hurricane to make landfall in the contiguous United States during the 1991 season.
 Moving further inland, Bob rapidly weakened, and deteriorated to a tropical storm while emerging into the Gulf of Maine.
 Shortly thereafter, Bob made landfall in Maine as a strong tropical storm early on August 20.
 Bob entered the Canadian province of New Brunswick a few hours later, where it transitioned into an extratropical cyclone.
 By August 21, the remnants of Bob crossed Newfoundland and re-emerged into the open Atlantic Ocean.
 The remnants traveled a long distance across the northern Atlantic Ocean, and finally dissipated west of Portugal on August 29.